 As a flat owner, your right to enfranchise is contained in the Leasehold Reform Act 1993.
 It allows a majority group of tenants to become their own landlord, enabling them to grant themselves long leases of up to 999 years with no ground rent.

 Buying your freehold gives you and your fellow tenants control.
 It means:

-- You gain ownership and take over the running of the common areas.
+- gaining ownership and taking over the running of the common areas.

-- You can choose your service providers who may offer better value for money than those chosen by your freeholder.
+- choosing your service providers who may offer better value for money than those chosen by your freeholder.

-- Buying the freehold often adds value to your property and may make it easier to raise a mortgage.
+- increasing the value to your property and possibly making it easier to raise a mortgage.